barumau/pandunia/suomi/K00_kurse.md

 1. da no saf kamar.
 2. un kupa no hali.
 3. du vaf no yam supe.
-4. da no ha vaf e mau. / da ha no vaf e no mau.
+4. da no haf vaf e mau. / da haf no vaf e no mau.
 5. shefe yam cha ama no kafe.
-6. mama ha no vaf ama du mau.
+6. mama haf no vaf ama du mau.

 --------------------------------------------------------------------------------